 You can play the Engineering Academic Challenge individually and as part of a team (with 3 to 5 players).

 Yes.
-For each Challenge, the participant with the highest score will be that week’s winner.
+For each Challenge, the participant with the highest score will be that week’s winner, providing that you can elaborate how you got to the correct answer.
+If you end up in the top ranks, someone from team EAC will contact you to provide this information.
 The students with the highest accumulation of points at the end of The Challenge, will be the Challenge winner.
 The team with the highest overall score will also receive a prize.

 Players will be awarded 100 points for every correct answer.
 You have 60 minutes to play each challenge.
 Whatever time is remaining from the 60 minutes at submission will be added in points to your challenge score.

 After you complete the Challenge, you will see your point total for that Challenge immediately, but not the answers.
 We are emailing the answers to all players at the end of the week's Challenge, so that the answers can't be shared among players during the week.
 You'll also be able to see your individual and cumulative Challenge scores on the Leaderboard after each Challenge.

 Your username and uploaded photo will be posted on the leader board, and you will be mentioned in the weekly EAC email and social media updates.

 The challenge is developed by a team of three engineering students and an engineering librarian, Jay Bhatt at Drexel University in Philadelphia, PA.
 Lead designer is Daniel Christe, Research Associate - Drexel Mechanical Engineering and Innovation Advisor to Elsevier.

 Looks like your account hasn’t been validated yet.